Lumi-supercomputer/LUMI-EasyBuild-contrib/easybuild/easyconfigs/l/libFLAME/README.md

 -   We did some reworking of the long configure options list in a shorter format.

--   There are currently no ILP64 versions as the compiler rightfully complains about incompatible pointer types and produces other warnings also.
-This will require some code fixing to compile properly and work reliably afterwards.
+-   There is an issue with the supermatrix support in the ILP64 version as there is a piece of code with incompatible pointer types.
+We tried to patch this but are not 100% sure the patch is the correct one.